Dholydai/writerz-with-an-attitude/README.md

 The big keyboards are working; however, the seven section case has presented problems: It will not sit nicely.

 1. I built two full-sized keyboards with Gateron switches... never again!
 The switches are deformed; key caps are jacked at all angles.
 2. Cherry MX switches have great quality.
-I will build two more big keyboards with Cherry switches.
+Never had a problem with them.
+I will build all future keyboards with Cherry switches.
-3. The case is now redesigned to allow the PCB more room and the sidewall mating surfaces have been tweaked in OpenSCAD.
+3. The case is now redesigned to allow the PCB more room and the case sections' mating surfaces have been tweaked in OpenSCAD.

 When the case problems are solved I will publish the full-sized case designs.